Merchandise Trade

 Re-Exports

-Refers to all goods which are exported from Singapore in the same form as they have been imported (including goods that have undergone minor processing, such as re-packing, splitting into lots, sorting or grading, marking and the like).
+Refers to all goods which are exported from Singapore in the same form as they have been imported, no manipulation of the goods is allowed (e.g. re-packing, sorting or labelling of goods).

 Retained Imports